-H.R.
-5781 would establish a National Wildland Fire Risk Reduction Program with the purpose of achieving major measurable reductions in the losses of life and property from wildland fires through a coordinated federal effort to:
+This legislation will establish the National Wildland Fire Risk Reduction Program with the purpose of achieving major measurable reductions in the losses of life and property from wildland fires through a coordinated federal effort to:

-- improve the understanding and prediction of the fire environment, wildland fires, associated smoke, and their impacts, including in the wildland-urban interface (WUI); on communities, buildings and other infrastructure; and social and economic impacts; - develop and encourage the adoption of science-based and cost-effective measures to prevent and mitigate wildland fire and associated smoke impacts; and - improve the understanding and mitigation of the impacts of climate change and variability on wildland fire risk, frequency, and severity.
+- Improve the understanding and prediction of the fire environment, wildland fires, associated smoke, and their impacts, including in the wildland-urban interface (WUI); on communities, buildings and other infrastructure; and social and economic impacts. - Develop and encourage the adoption of science-based and cost-effective measures to prevent and mitigate wildland fire and associated smoke impacts. - Improve the understanding and mitigation of the impacts of climate change and variability on wildland fire risk, frequency, and severity.

 Under the Program, the Office of Science & Technology Policy (OSTP) would be tasked with establishing an Interagency Coordinating Committee on Wildland Fire Risk Reduction.
-This Committee would be cochaired by the Director of the National Institute of Standards and Technology (NIST) and include over 10 relevant federal agencies as members.
+This Committee would be co-chaired by the Director of the National Institute of Standards and Technology (NIST) and include over 10 relevant federal agencies as members.
+The Director would also be tasked with establishing an advisory committee to inform and assess the Program.